 How is eczema diagnosed?

-In order to diagnose eczema, your doctor will examine your skin.
-First, they will look for signs of eczema, including a rash, redness or dryness.
+To diagnose eczema, your doctor will examine your skin.
+First, they will look for signs of eczema, including a rash, redness, or dryness.
 Furthermore, your doctor may enquire further about the symptoms that you’re experiencing.

 Usually, your doctor can diagnose eczema after examining your skin.
 However, for confirmation, the following tests may be done:

 - Blood tests to check for other underlying causes.

 - A skin biopsy helps differentiate one form of dermatitis from another.